lgc13/LucasCosta_portfolio/c++/README.md

 <img src="TicTacToe_project/img/pic1.png" width= 60% length= 60%>

 <!-- Code explanation -->
 I used a single function to create the playing board whenever it was necessary.
 By passing in an array with the current values of each index, I could print out a centered board with "walls" such as ---+---+--- and |.
-I iterated through the board length with a for loop, using setw to adjust the width location of every input value, even if that were a blank character.
+I iterated through the board length with a for loop, using 'setw' to adjust the width location of every input value, even if that were a blank character.

 <!-- Code snippet -->
 You can see that in this code snippet: